coinse/autofl/README.md

 ## 2. Reproduce Results in the Paper

 - After generating the comprehensive FL results files, the figures in the paper can be reproduced via the Jupyter notebook files within the directory [`./notebooks`](./notebooks/).
+  - Any necessary files for the analysis are included in the directory [`./notebooks/resources`](./notebooks/resources/)
   - If you execute the notebooks, the figures will be saved to [`./notebooks/figures`](./notebooks/figures/).

 # General Usage